Defense Lawyer For Aggravated Possession of Drugs in Columbus, Ohio

 Common Drug Possession Crimes in Ohio

-A person in “possession” of Schedule III, IV, or V drugs could face standard drug possession charges.
+A person in “possession” of Schedule III, IV, or V drugs could face standard drug possession charges in Ohio.

 Possession of Schedule I or Schedule II drugs qualifies as aggravated drug possession in the state of Ohio.
 Exceptions to this rule include possession of cocaine, heroin, marijuana, hashish, LSD, and controlled substance analogs.